clastix/kamaji/docs/kamaji-azure-deployment-guide.md

 - Use Kustomize with Makefile
 - Use the Kamaji Helm Chart

 The Kamaji controller needs to access a multi-tenant `etcd` in order to provision the access for tenant `kube-apiserver`.
 The multi-tenant `etcd` cluster will be deployed as three replicas StatefulSet into the admin cluster.
-Data persistence for multi-tenant `etcd` cluster is required. the Helm [Chart](../helm/kamaji/) provides the installation of an internal `etcd`.
+Data persistence for multi-tenant `etcd` cluster is required.
+The Helm [Chart](../helm/kamaji/) provides the installation of an internal `etcd`.
 However, an externally managed `etcd` is highly recommended.
-If you'd like to use an externally one, you can specify the overrides and by setting the value `etcd.deploy=false`.
+If you'd like to use an external one, you can specify the overrides and setting the value `etcd.deploy=false`.

 ### Install with Helm Chart
 Install with the `helm` in a dedicated namespace of the Admin cluster: